offmessage/blackpearl/_sources/examples/example_4.txt

             elif value == 1000:
                 v = 63

-The next thing we do is use Python's ``//`` operator.
-Remember how ``%`` gave us the remainder?
-Well, ``//`` is the other half of that - it gives us the integer part of **x divided by y**.
-In other words, where ``5 % 2`` is 1, because 1 is the remainder of 5 divided by 2, ``5 // 2`` is 2, because that 2 goes into 5 twice.

 At the moment the value we get from the slider is between 0 and 1,000.
-We want it to be between -63 and +63, so that it matches the values that motors expect.
+We've dealt with the two extremenes, 0 and 1,000; now we want to convert any other number to be between -63 and +63, so that it matches the values that motors expect.
 To do this we subtract 500 (so it's now between -500 and +500) and then divide by 8 (so it's between -62.5 and +62.5.